towerofpower256/davidmac.pro/src/posts/2021-03-02-variable-choices-from-field/index.md

 ---
 title: "Use existing choices for a variable, don't duplicate them"
-description: This cool trick will allow your select box variablesto use existing choices on a field instead of manually copying them.
+description: This cool trick will allow your select box and multiple choice variables to use an existing set of choices instead of manually copying them.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2021-03-02